Introduction to MySQL Server

 - Non-Transactional

-The main difference between the Transactional and Non Transactional storage engines is that the transactional tables will record all the database operations in a log file, so even if MySQL crashes, you can still get your data back, while this is not the case with Non-Transactional Engines.
+The main difference between the Transactional and Non Transactional storage engines is that the transactional tables will record all the database operations in a log file.
+Even if MySQL crashes, you can still get your data back.
+At the same time, this is not the case with Non-Transactional Engines.
 Nevertheless, to point out, non-transactional engines are much faster, and they also have lower disk space requirements.

-Below are some of the Storage Engines that is being used by MySQL; the most widely used among them is the InnoDB.
+Below are some of the Storage Engines that MySQL is using; the most widely used among them is InnoDB.

 - InnoDB